Table Of Contents

 • The number of TVs in the household

-Types of TVs and Their Energy Efficiency
+Types of TVs and their energy efficiency

 The cost of running your TV can depend on the type of television.
 This is even more evident when you consider annual running costs.